Risky Ghouls and Goblins: Drunk Driving Poses Deadly Risks on Halloween

 Yet another frightening and dangerous trend surrounding Halloween drinking and driving has emerged in recent years.
 Statistics show it’s not just adults and college students who are causing automobile accidents and fatalities by drinking and driving on Halloween.

 An annual survey of U.S. youths noted that three-fourths of 12th graders, two-thirds of 10th graders and approximately 2 out of every 5 8th graders have consumed alcohol.
-To make matters worse, these underage drinkers often binge drink (defined as having 5 or more alcoholic beverages one one particular occasion).
+To make matters worse, these underage drinkers often binge drink (defined as having 5 or more alcoholic beverages one particular occasion).
 Many of those underaged drinkers have licenses.
 If they choose to drink and drive on a night full of little trick or treating pedestrians, there can be tragic consequences.

 Some parents have been known to turn a blind eye to teen drinking on Halloween, contending that their teenager’s drinking is simple “harmless fun”.
 These parents and underaged drinkers couldn’t be more wrong.

 We must get serious about drunk driving, not just on Halloween, but at all times of the year.
-Educate your children on the dangers of underage drinking.
+Educate your children about the dangers of underage drinking.
 Don’t ever allow underaged drinkers to “party” at your home, and keep tabs on the types of parties your teens are attending.

 The Substance Abuse and Mental Health Services Administration (SAMHSA) has excellent tips for talking with children as young as nine about the dangers of underage drinking.
 Their motto, “Talk.
 They Hear You”, encourages parents to discuss underage drinking with their children openly and honestly.
 The website is an excellent resource for parents who don’t know how to bring up this tough subject.
-It offers tips to help parents recognize if their children are drinking, suggestions on how to answer tough questions about the dangers of alcohol, and suggests many age appropriate conversations you can have with your children about alcohol to help keep them safe.
+It offers tips to help parents recognize if their children are drinking, suggestions on how to answer tough questions about the dangers of alcohol, and suggests many age-appropriate conversations you can have with your children about alcohol to help keep them safe.

 Keeping our children and communities safe on Halloween involves a strong commitment by young adults and their parents to stop Halloween drinking an driving and underage drinking.
 If you have been injured as a result of a drunk or impaired driver, please contact the personal injury attorneys at Hardy, Wolf and Downing.
 We will evaluate all aspects of your case, and are committed to helping anyone injured in a Halloween drunk driving accident secure the justice they deserve.